 - Long-term statistics.
 The CM always collects metrics in the background for each profile being received.
 The codeword (or frame) and error counters are long (e.g., 64-bit) integers, so that overflow is not an issue.
-'To perform a measurement over a particular time interval, the user reads the counters, waits a period of time, reads the counters again, and computes the difference in the counter values. - Short-term statistics.
+To perform a measurement over a particular time interval, the user reads the counters, waits a period of time, reads the counters again, and computes the difference in the counter values. - Short-term statistics.
 The CM performs a one-shot measurement with two configured parameters, Ne and Nc.
 The CM reports the results when at least Ne errors have occurred or at least Nc codewords have been processed, whichever comes first.
 This measurement is particularly useful for OPT testing of the transition profile.
 To perform this measurement, the CM reads the long-term counters, waits a short time, reads the counters again, and computes the difference in the counter values.

-9.3.8 Downstream Histogram
+9.3.8 Downstream Histogram88

 The purpose of the downstream histogram is to provide a measurement of nonlinear effects in the channel such as amplifier compression and laser clipping.
 For example, laser clipping causes one tail of the histogram to be truncated and replaced with a spike.
 The CM MUST be capable of capturing the histogram of time domain samples at the wideband front end of the receiver (full downstream band).
 When a CM creates a downstream histogram, the CM MUST create it such that it is two-sided; that is, it encompasses values from far-negative to far-positive values of the samples.
 When the CM creates a downstream histogram, the CM MUST create it such that it has either 256 equally spaced bins with even symmetry about the origin, or 255 equally spaced bins with odd symmetry about the origin.
 These bins typically correspond to the 8 MSBs of the wideband analog-to-digital converter (ADC).
 The histogram dwell count, a 32-bit unsigned integer, is the number of samples observed while counting hits for a given bin, and may have the same value for all bins.
 The histogram hit count, a 32-bit unsigned integer, is the number of samples falling in a given bin.
 The CM MUST be capable of reporting the dwell count per bin and the hit count per bin.
 When enabled, the CM MUST compute a histogram with a dwell of at least 10 million samples in 30 seconds or less.
-With this many samples, the histogram can reliably measure a probability density per bin as low as 10^{-6} with at least 10 hits in each bin.
+With this many samples, the histogram can reliably measure a probability density per bin as low as 10-6 with at least 10 hits in each bin.
 The CM MUST continue accumulating histogram samples until it is restarted, disabled, approaches its 32-bit overflow value, or times out.
-The CM MUST report the start and end time of the histogram measurement using bits 21-52 of the extended timestamp, which provides a 32-bit timestamp value with resolution of 0.4 ms and range of 20 days.
+The CM MUST provide a UTC timestamp, in the header of the PNM file, to indicate the time of the start of the capture.

-9.3.9 Downstream Received Power73
+9.3.9 Downstream Received Power89